 2011-2012 Biography Fellows

 Adam Begley, for many years the books editor of The New York Observer, is the author, with Ed Sorel, of Certitude: A Profusely Illustrated Guide to Blockheads and Bullheads, Past and Present; and with Laura Miller he edited The Salon.com Reader's Guide to Contemporary Authors.
 In the 1990s he was a frequent contributor to The New York Times Magazine; Mirabella, where he wrote a monthly book column; and Lingua Franca, where he was a contributing editor.
-He is previously a Guggenheim Fellow, and as a Leon Levy fellow he worked on the first biography of John Updike, to be published by HarperCollins in 2014.
+He is previously a Guggenheim Fellow, and as a Leon Levy fellow he worked the first biography of John Updike, the prolific and driven novelist, critic, story writer and poet who had but one cheer for literary biography.
+Updike was published by HarperCollins in 2014.